tymyrddin/purple/source/docs/lantern/red-lanterns/playbooks/attack-tree.md

 # What an attack tree is allowed to be

 An attack tree is structural, not operational.
-It exists in the comfortable world of pure logic, where things either work or they don't, gates either open or stay closed, and time is merely a dimension you drew an arrow along.
+It exists in the comfortable world of pure logic, where things either work or they don't, gates either open or stay closed, and time is merely a dimension I/you/we draw an arrow along.

 Take the [BGP hijacking and route leaks attack tree](https://red.tymyrddin.dev/docs/in/network/roots/ip/bgp-hijacking):